nordeim/Account-Bookkeeping/docs/prompt_to_fix_4.md

 Please carefully review the attached documents containing or describing the latest changes to the codebase.
 Then re-generate a *complete* updated *replacement* file version for `README.md` and `Technical Design Specification Document.md` incorporating the latest changes to the codebase. *IMPORTANT*, the updated replacment `README.md` and `Technical Design Specification Document.md` must be complete in itself, without containing any references to older versions or other documents.

 ---
+excellent understanding! now help me to carefully review my codebase line by line to gain a complete and deep understanding (grounding) of the project's goals and current state and structure. then help me to create a detailed `Project Architecture Document.md` in markdown format.
+Make sure you do a careful review and validation of the application codebase attached in the files listed below.
+Use line by line review to get a good grounding of the purpose of the application and its codebase.
+Use at least 6000 words for the document that accurately describes the codebase in detail, use a clear diagram to show the codebase relationship.
+Include a section to describe the file structure and the purpose of each folder and key files, start with a diagram.

+---
 Awesome response!
 Now help me to carefully review and validate the application codebase attached in the files listed below.
 Use line by line review to get a good grounding of the purpose of the application and its codebase, then create for me a detailed architecture overview document in markdown and named `Project Architecture Overview Document.md`.

 Next, carefully review the application database schema creation and data initialization scripts, and compare scripts/initial_data.sql (current) versus scripts/initial_data.sql-v1.0.4 (previous), and scripts/schema.sql (current) versus scripts/schema.sql-v1.0.4 (previous) to double-check and validate that the current version (v1.0.5) of the respective files did not accidentally omit the original lines in the previous (v1.0.4) verion of the files except for the database changes shown in the database update sql script `schema_update_patch.sql`.